XxMrNobodyxX/IPLeakFinder/README.md

 ## Description

 The Internal IP Disclosure Scanner checks for scenarios where applications might leak internal network information through HTTP 302 redirects.
 This can be a security concern as it might expose internal network architecture to potential attackers.
+When an HTTP/1.0 request without a Host header is sent to a misconfigured web server, some servers, particularly older versions of Microsoft IIS, may leak their internal IP address in the response headers, potentially exposing internal network information.

 ## Features